Createdd/Writing/2018/articles/MLIntroP3.md

 By Martin Thoma - Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=20159892

-Basically the projection of vector X is multiplied by the length of parameter theta and optimized to be a maximum/minimum.
+Basically, the projection of vector X is multiplied by the length of parameter theta and optimized to be a maximum/minimum.
 This results in always returning a line that seems to separate 2 classes evenly.

-Note that, in order to neglect outliners it helps to decrease the value of C (regularizing).
+Note, that in order to neglect outliners it helps to decrease the value of C (regularizing).

 ### Kernels

 Since polynomial features can be computational expensive, common practice introduces Kernels.
-For this, new features, which depend on similarity of features and examples.
+For this, new features which depend on similarity of features and examples, are computed.
 It is like putting landmarks on the plot and calculating the similarity with the Gaussian Kernel formula.
 If the similarity is 1, the training example is close to the picked landmark.

 ![Kernel](../assets/mlIntro/Kernel.png)